This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 Told ya it was versatile, didn’t I?

 The original recipe is from Debbie Brown’s Dream Wedding Cakes book.
-I’ve twiddled with some amounts, switched up the sugars and added some cocoa for extra chocolatey-ness, and in the gluten free version I’ve suggested gluten free flours and added Xanthan gum to improve the structure of the cake.
+I’ve adjusted some of the measurements, switched up the sugars and added some cocoa for extra chocolatey-ness, and in the gluten free version I’ve suggested gluten free flours and added Xanthan gum to improve the structure of the cake.

 If the cake/s aren’t going to be eaten the same day, or are being used in a layered, decorated cake, they will benefit from a light brush with simple syrup.
-Simply heat together 250g sugar with 250ml water in a small saucepan until the sugar is completely dissolved and leave to cool.
 Before icing cupcakes or filling a cake, brush on some of the syrup with a pastry brush.

 - 1 teaspoon vanilla extract

 - 350 g plain flour* or gluten free flour

 - 1 teaspoon Xanthan gum for gluten free only

 - 1 Tablespoon Dutch cocoa

 - Preheat oven to 160°C for cakes, or 180°C for cupcakes.

 - Line the base and sides of an 8" round cake tin with baking paper, or line two 12-hole muffin tins with cupcake papers.